-Vancouver, B.C. – There’s a seeming paradox in Vancouver—it’s a highly-livable city surrounded by unparalleled natural beauty, yet sometimes described as “no fun” by disengaged and unhappy residents.
-HCMA Architecture + Design is exploring opportunities to combat this through their TILT Curiosity Labs by introducing North America’s first Harbour Deck, an innovative new type of engaging public space on and in the water.
+There’s a seeming paradox in Vancouver—it’s a highly-livable city surrounded by unparalleled natural beauty, yet sometimes described as “no fun” by disengaged and unhappy residents. hcma is exploring opportunities to combat this through its TILT Curiosity Labs, by introducing North America’s first Harbour Deck, an innovative new type of engaging public space on and in the water.

 Harbour Deck is about starting a conversation about what’s possible for Vancouver’s social spaces and re-establishing our connection with the marine environment.
 It’s only in recent years that Vancouver has lost touch with the water that surrounds us—opting to walk, bike and run around the Seawall rather than jump neck-deep into a resource that gives us life and vitality.
 Vancouverites are intrinsically water people.